smalcolmbrown/SuusiTubes/README.md

 Hybridisation by Suusi Malcolm-Brown June 2025 - July 2026

+Copyright © Suusi Malcolm-Brown July 2025 to the present

 PLEASE NOTE: SuusiTubes_V1.net is for LTspice only.
 I have tested it as much as I can.
 No doubt someone will find an error.
 If you do please tell me about it so that I can fix it.
 Version History
 SuusiTubes_RC1.net	2025/10/08